-Bamboo is a valuable resource that must be managed or it will get out of hand.
-In a recent post about how brush clearing done wrong can cause erosion, wasted resources, and a general mess — the contractor involved cut bamboo off at the ground.
-The only thing that would be worse than this would be to cut the bamboo then bury it.
+Bamboo is a valuable resource that must be managed, or it will get out of hand.
+In a recent post about brush clearing causing erosion, wasted resources, and a general mess — the contractor involved cut bamboo off at the ground.
+The only thing that would be worse than this would be to cut the bamboo and then bury it.
 Here's why …

-Be sure to request a copy of our “Bamboo management secrets” pamphlet that shows you specifically how to control, cultivate, and make the most of this wonderful resource on your property.
-Here are some highlights so you don't make these same mistakes.
-In this case this contractor was dealing with short shrubby young bamboo.
+Be sure to request a copy of our “Bamboo management secrets” pamphlet that shows you how to control, cultivate, and make the most of this excellent resource on your property.
+Here are some highlights, so you don't make these same mistakes.
+In this case, this contractor was dealing with short shrubby young bamboo.

-Let's first understand that bamboo is a grass.
-In the right environment, grass when cut will come right back.
-So if my neighbors objective was to remove the bamboo permanently then preventing it from coming back is important.
-Unfortunately this is NOT what will happen if you just chop this valuable resource down.
+Let's first understand that bamboo is grass.
+In the right environment, grass, when cut, will come right back.
+So if my neighbor's objective was to remove the bamboo permanently, preventing it from returning is essential.
+Unfortunately, this is NOT what will happen if you chop this valuable resource down.

-In fact, most bamboo when cut will be shocked into sending out runners to produce a bigger patch next year.
+Most bamboo, when cut, will be shocked into sending out runners to produce a giant patch next year.
 Clearing bamboo the wrong way can lead to a thousand years of misery if you don't want it in the first place.
-In an erosion situation the durability of bamboo is treasured, but this same gift can be a burden if not properly managed.
+In an erosion situation, the durability of bamboo is treasured, but this same gift can be a burden if not properly managed.

-I showed my neighbor evidence of this from previous clearings when getting permission to do remediation on the hill as a training exhibit for upcoming erosion control class.
+I showed my neighbor evidence of this from previous clearings when getting permission to do remediation on the hill as a training exhibit for an upcoming erosion control class.
 Hundreds of Bamboo runners from fallen canes as well as rhizome nodes.
-What was hard to see is how these runners provided a mat of roots controlled by the heavy mulch that was now moved all down slope.
+What was hard to see was how these runners provided a mat of roots controlled by the heavy mulch that was now moved all downslope.

-What this does is provides a thick layer of mulch so you can see spring shoots — to either harvest as food, or chop out.
-Bamboo can solve many problems around a homestead when you know how to manage it the right way — but for most it becomes a burden.
+This provides a thick layer of mulch so you can see spring shoots — to either harvest as food or chop out.
+Bamboo can solve many problems around a homestead when you know how to manage it the right way — but for most, it becomes a burden.

 There is more to this detailed in our hands-on class.
-But the important part to know, like any grass bamboo can be smothered.
-No root barriers required for forest based stands, just regular harvesting and proper management.
+But the vital part of knowing, like any grass bamboo can be smothered.
+No root barriers are required for forest-based stands, just regular harvesting, and proper management.
 Contact us to get on the bamboo class announcement list or to ask your questions.